exoplatform/exo-documentation/docs/Manage-Space.rst

    space description and the list of managers.
    |SP-3|

-- |image3| A block for spaces requests (invitations to join a space, pending requests sent, pending requests for your spaces and the list of your managing spaces.
+- |image3| A block for spaces requests (invitations to join a space, pending requests sent, pending requests for your spaces and the list of the spaces your are managing.

 - |image4| You will have a suggestion list that recommand some spaces that you can join.
    You can either send a request to join or decline the suggestion.